Marijuana Addiction: Signs, Causes, Risks Factors, Effects And Treatment

 The signs of Marijuana addiction include an increased tolerance for the drug, withdrawal symptoms like anxiety and irritability, and changes in appetite.

-The causes of marijuana addiction can be biological, environmental, psychological, social, and cultural factors.
+The causes of marijuana addiction are biological, environmental, psychological, social, and cultural factors.
 Common reasons people get addicted to Cannabis include genetics, peer pressure, and social isolation.

 The effects of marijuana addiction include mental health problems like depression and anxiety as well as physical health problems like increased heart rate and chronic cough.

 Treatments for marijuana addiction include support groups, behavioral therapy, individual counseling, and lifestyle changes.
-It is vital for people struggling with this addiction to seek professional help.
+It is important for people struggling with this addiction to seek professional help.

 What Is Marijuana Addiction?